 Fix Your Finances

+To fix your finances, it involves the whole family.
 I grew up in a world where kids were seen and not heard.
 IT SUCKED.
 I never felt like part of the family bond, because I was not included in the “Adult” stuff.
 Don’t be that person.
 Include the whole family in a quarterly or semi-annual briefing on how the family is doing financially.
 This does a couple good things.
 It makes the kids and spouse feel involved.
 The kids get a financial education early in life, that is more valuable than you can imagine.
 The family can come up with solutions together that you may not have thought of.
 My favorite, when times are tough, the family understands not to ask for extras they don’t need.
-The first year we got out of three years slump, we asked the kids what they wanted for Christmas.
+The first year we got out of our three years slump, we asked the kids what they wanted for Christmas.
 I was shocked when they wanted clothes, cd’s and a big family get together.
 That’s it.
 Makes a dad proud.

 There are a lot of small leech expenses in the house that add up quick.
 Do an inventory of every single thing that may cost money, or uses a resource that costs money.
 Computers, Game Consoles, and cell phones all add up the electric bill.
 Plastic on the windows can help the A/C and heat costs go down.
 Do you really need the premium channels, Netflix, or even a landline?
 In tough times years ago, I cut off the TV/satellite all together and put the money we saved to the credit card with the worst APR and we wrapped the water heater.
 Board games and card games were more fun anyway.
 Another source of waste is a long shower.
 Wash the dishes by hand, it’s not that bad.
+Also, Make sure there no water leaks that are costing you extra money.
 Hang the clothes on the line outside.
 Turn off the A/C at night.
 These all help bring down the water and electrical bills.
 How bad do you want to get out of trouble?

 After the 2008 housing bust, many people in our area started carpooling.
 Some made a side income out of it and even got carpooling subsidies from the government for it.
 I live in the country, so we made sure to have a good long list of destinations and planned the route before we drove anywhere.
 That alone saved almost a hundred dollars a month.